Are you ready to transform your practice? Start with this Facebook Ads for Plastic Surgeons guide, it’ll skyrocket your new patient flow in no-time.

 For this ad, we will be using “Facebook Pixel”.
 This conversion tracking helps by providing a code that you can put onto your plastic surgery site that you want your clients to go onto.
 Having this tracker helps collect data from users when they browse your site.
 After collecting enough data, you can use this information to optimize your ad and retarget the clients that have already visited your site.

-After installing your code and running a test to your site, then press “Publish” to complete your entire plastic surgery ad campaign.
+After installing your code and running a test on your site, then press “Publish” to complete your entire plastic surgery ad campaign.

 Want a professional running your Facebook Ads for your Plastic Surgery Practice?

 Come to Book a Free Consultation today and we’ll go over with you how we can improve your Facebook Ads.
-We specialize in areas of cosmetic and plastic surgery and know the secret of how to gain more clicks on ads.
+We specialize in the areas of cosmetic and plastic surgery and know the secret of how to gain more clicks on ads.
 Trust in our company since we put smiles on our clients as you do for your patients.
+Read more about all our services and case studies.

 5. Policies to Follow For Your Medical Ad

 With all advertisements there comes restrictions as well.
-Facebook Ads must stay compliant with the rules and regulations that Facebook provides in their policy section.
+Facebook Ads must stay compliant with the rules and regulations that Facebook provides in its policy section.

 5.1 Policies to Keep in Mind About When in the Healthcare Field